 CBD Without THC | Everything You Need to Know

 One of the biggest concerns that people new to CBD products have is, “Will CBD get me high?”
-We can tell you with certainty that the answer is a resounding “no”.
-This is especially true when you are using Joy Organics products, so let us break down how our products are THC-free but full of potent phytocannabinoids.
+We can tell you with certainty that the answer is a resounding “no.” This is especially true when you are using Joy Organics products, so let us break down how our broad spectrum products are 0.0% THC but full of potent phytocannabinoids.

 Broad Spectrum Hemp and CBD

 Just like you are much different from your siblings, hemp is different from marijuana.
 Marijuana is a bit of a wild child when it comes to the Cannabis sativa family.
 It contains tetrahydrocannabinol (THC).
 This is the psychoactive chemical compound that is prevalent in this version of Cannabis sativa.

 Hemp is a different variety.
 Under state law, true hemp has less than 0.3% THC in its genetic makeup.
 If it tests higher than that, it is legally classified as the schedule 1 controlled substance known as marijuana.
 Legally authorized hemp cannot get you high.
 This is why Kentucky farmers fought for the legalization of hemp back in 2014.

 The 2014 Farm Bill allowed for the selling of hemp products across all 50 states.
 It also made it federally legal to cultivate hemp if the state you reside in approves of the cultivation.

 Up until recently, to grow hemp you had to apply for permission with your state.
 From there, they must agree that the hemp is being grown for educational purposes, research or in compliance with the state’s pilot program.
 Under the 2018 Farm Bill, there are fewer hoops to jump through, but the less than 0.3% THC requirement still applies.